rejasupotaro/master-thesis/README.md

-# Study on Feature Interactions in Multiple Field Document Ranking (WIP)
+# Study on Feature Interactions in Multiple Field Document Ranking

-This is a draft version of my thesis.
-It is planned to be completed by mid-September.

 ## Abstract

-Single-field document ranking has long been a central topic in information retrieval, and many ranking models have been proposed in the history.
-However, little is known about multi-field document ranking.
-In this thesis, I discuss how to design ranking models for modern search applications.
-I hypothesized that semi-structured document ranking is located somewhere between single-field document ranking and recommendation.
-Therefore, I address the following research questions by comparing models in information retrieval and recommendation systems.
+In this thesis, I discuss document ranking models for modern search applications from the relationship between the ranking task and the recommendation task.
+I hypothesized that the multi-field document ranking task is located somewhere between single-field document ranking and recommendation.
+If this hypothesis is correct, we can employ techniques to capture text matching signals from information retrieval and techniques to combine multiple evidence from recommender systems.
+The key contributions of this project are as follows:

-- **Is learning interaction important?** Interaction-based models are said to be better than representation-based models.
-To further discuss interaction strengths between query and fields, I assess the claim in a reliable way.
-- **Is limiting feature interactions effective?** Capturing query-field interactions is said to be important in information retrieval, whereas recommendation models do not usually distinguish item features and context features.
-They have the same goal: there are semi-structured complex items, given a context, find the optimal permutation.
-What makes them distinct?
-- **Does feeding first-order features contribute to effectiveness?** Feeding first-order features is said to increase the risk of overfitting, whereas recommendation models do not usually care about it.
-- **How important are text matching signals in document re-ranking?** In re-ranking tasks, candidates are already filtered based on lexical features.
-Could considering lexical features in the re-ranking stage be redundant?
-There must be other important interactions besides query-field interactions.

-My experiments show that ...
-(WIP)
+- I reviewed the entire history of information retrieval from an academic and industrial perspective, and discussed the similarity between document ranking and item recommendation.
+- My experiments has shown the possibility that recommendation models work for document ranking as well.
+It has also shown that incorporating the characteristics of document ranking into recommendation models further improves performance.
+- I have published the implementation on GitHub for the validity of my experiments.

 The full version is located here: https://github.com/rejasupotaro/master-thesis/blob/master/thesis.pdf